particle-iot/docs/src/content/hardware/b-series-som/som-first-board.md

 By moving these features off the module, you can more easily customize your design.

+{{note op="start" type="note"}}
+First board and basic design examples are intended to be easily hand-assembled on inexpensive 2-layer circuit boards using easily available parts.
+They are not intended to be reference examples of best practices for electronic design.
+{{note op="end"}}

 ## Basic design

 The SoM base board in this tutorial is about as simple as you can build.
 It does not have a fuel gauge or PMIC, and is powered by USB only, with no battery support.
 There will be other tutorials for more complex power supply designs.